Transportation in the United States: Air transportation

 The United States has advanced air transportation infrastructure which utilizes approximately 5,000 paved runways.
-In terms of passengers, seventeen of the world's thirty busiest airports in 2004 were in the United States, including the world's busiest, Hartsfield-Jackson Atlanta International Airport.
-In terms of cargo, in the same year, twelve of the world's thirty busiest airports were in the United States, including the world's busiest, Memphis International Airport.
+In terms of passenger traffic, 17 of the world's 30 busiest airports in 2004 were in the United States, including the world's busiest, Hartsfield-Jackson Atlanta International Airport.
+In terms of cargo, in the same year, 12 of the world's 30 busiest airports were in the United States, including the world's busiest, Memphis International Airport.
 Private aircraft are also used for medical emergencies, government agencies, large businesses, and individuals, see general aviation.

 There is no single national flag airline; passenger airlines in the United States have always been privately owned.
 There are over 200 domestic passenger and cargo airlines and a number of international carriers.
 The major international carriers of the United States are Delta Air Lines, American Airlines, and United Airlines.
 Low-cost carrier Southwest Airlines operates few international routes, but has grown its domestic operations to a size comparable to the major international carriers.
 There is currently no government regulation of ticket pricing, although the federal government retains jurisdiction over aircraft safety, pilot training, and accident investigations (through the Federal Aviation Administration and the National Transportation Safety Board).
 The Transportation Security Administration provides security at airports.

 Rail

 Passenger

 Passenger trains were the dominant mode of transportation until the mid-twentieth century.
-The introduction of jet airplanes on major U.S. routes and the completion of the Interstate Highway system accelerated a decline in intercity rail passenger demand during the 1960s, resulting in the sharp curtailment of passenger service by private railroads.
-This led to the creation of National Railroad Passenger Corporation (branded as Amtrak) by the federal government in 1971 to maintain limited intercity rail passenger service in most parts of the country.
+The introduction of jet airplanes on major U.S. routes and the completion of the Interstate Highway System accelerated a decline in intercity rail passenger demand during the 1960s, resulting in the sharp curtailment of passenger service by private railroads.
+This led to the creation of National Railroad Passenger Corporation, now called Amtrak, by the U.S. federal government in 1971 to maintain limited intercity rail passenger service in most parts of the country.
 Amtrak serves most major cities but, outside of the Northeast, California, and Illinois, often by only a few trains per day.
-Amtrak does not serve several major destinations, including Las Vegas, Nevada, and Phoenix, Arizona.
+Amtrak does not serve several major destinations, including Las Vegas, and Phoenix, Arizona.
 Frequent service is available in regional corridors between certain major cities, particularly the Northeast Corridor between Washington, D.C., Philadelphia, New York City and Boston, between New York City and Albany, around Chicago, and in parts of California and the Pacific Northwest.

 Private intercity rail ended in the United States in 1983 with the discontinuation of the Rio Grande Zephyr, until Brightline started in South Florida in 2018.
 The state-owned Alaska Railroad is the only other intercity passenger railroad still operating.
 It has only rail ferry connections with other railroads.